geotools/geotools/docs/user/library/xml/internal/tutorial.rst

 5. Implement the getType method

    The last thing to do in implementing the SKU binding is to declare the type of the object that it returns.
-From the implmentation parse it is clear that this is java.lang.String.::
+From the implementation parse it is clear that this is java.lang.String.::

      Class getType() [